-The intern shall practice in an ethically sound manner.
-This competency shall normally be demonstrated by their ability to:
+The intern shall practice in an ethically and legally sound manner.
+This competency shall normally be demonstrated by an ability to:

-- (a) Understand and apply the Code of Ethics for Psychologists in Aotearoa. - (b) Identify ethical issues in their own practice and work through a sound process of information gathering, consultation and decision making in regard to those issues. - (c) Provide a rationale for their actions (conscious decision-making) - (d) Recognise the boundaries of their practice within the Health Practitioners Competence Assurance Act 2003 (HPCA 2003). - (e) Maintain and update their own knowledge base and personal competence. - (f) Advocate for sound, ethical and legal practices.
+- a) Understand and apply the Code of Ethics for Psychologists in Aotearoa. - b) Identify ethical issues in own practice and work through a sound process of information gathering, consultation and decision making in regard to those issues. - c) Provide a rationale for actions (conscious decision-making). - d) Recognise the boundaries of their practice within the Health Practitioners Competence Assurance (HPCA) Act. - e) Maintain and update their own knowledge base and personal competence. - f) Advocate for sound ethical and legal practices.